rse/vdon-call/README.md

   stream, this vMix instance also exports a multiview video stream which shows the caller ingest multiview, selected callers, the program video stream and the clock.
-Either the program or (as shown shere) the multiview video stream is then send back to the callers via a companion Google Chrome instance accessing the URL `https://caller.studio/#/example/example/A1` (standard) or `https://caller.studio/#/example/example/A2?mode=meshcast` (using the VDO.Ninja meshcast feature).
+Either the program or (as shown here) the multiview video stream is then sent back to the callers via a companion Google Chrome instance accessing the URL `https://caller.studio/#/example/example/A1` (standard) or `https://caller.studio/#/example/example/A2?mode=meshcast` (using the VDO.Ninja meshcast feature).